ciaranoc123/DAM-BM_Trading/README.md

 ## Purpose
 The purpose of this project is to analyze and compare different trading strategies of varying frequency in both the DAM and BM.

+## Results
+- Results for all DAM and BM quantile forecasts can be found in the DAM and BM folder.
+These can be used to test the trading strategies code.

 ## Code

 ### Forecasting Library